Equilibrium Policy Generalization: A Reinforcement Learning Framework for Cross-Graph Zero-Shot Generalization in Pursuit-Evasion Games: Introduction

-\begin{itemize} \item We propose Equilibrium Policy Generalization (EPG), a novel reinforcement learning framework that enables zero-shot generalization in Markov PEGs across different graph structures.
-We are the first to show that reinforcement learning on a corpus of graphs with equilibrium policies serving as adversaries (and also guidance) can lead to a generalized pursuer (or evader) policy with robust zero-shot performance in unseen real-world graphs. \item For no-exit graphs, we present a dynamic programming (DP) algorithm to efficiently construct an oracle that generates the single-graph equilibrium policies in Markov PEGs.
+\item We propose Equilibrium Policy Generalization (EPG), a novel reinforcement learning framework that enables zero-shot generalization in Markov PEGs across different graph structures.
+For the first time, we show that reinforcement learning on a corpus of graphs with equilibrium policies serving as adversaries (and also guidance) can lead to a generalized pursuer (or evader) policy with robust zero-shot performance in unseen real-world graphs.

+\item For no-exit graphs, we present a dynamic programming (DP) algorithm to efficiently construct an oracle that generates the single-graph equilibrium policies in Markov PEGs.
 We prove that the proposed algorithm can compute pure-strategy Nash equilibrium under a near-optimal $\tilde{\mathcal{O}}(\left|S\right|)$ time complexity.
-We further extend this algorithm with a grouping mechanism to facilitate scalability with respect to pursuer number. \item We design a decentralized network architecture with a novel shortest path distance feature as state input to represent cross-graph multi-agent PEG policies and verify the effectiveness of the distance feature for EPG training.
-Source code is in the Supplementary Material (with DP implementation and test files) and https://github.com/Cahemgco/EPG\_code (simplified). \item For graphs with exits, we provide a heuristic approach based on bipartite graph matching as an effective substitute for an exact equilibrium oracle.
-Under such an approximation, we verify that the EPG framework still guarantees a strong zero-shot performance that matches or outperforms the fine-tuned results from the state-of-the-art methods like Grasper \cite{li2024grasper}. \end{itemize}
+We further extend this algorithm with a grouping mechanism for scalability with respect to pursuer number.

+\item We design a decentralized network architecture with a novel shortest path distance feature as state inputs to represent cross-graph multi-agent PEG policies.
+Through ablation studies, we verify that the distance feature, along with our reinforcement learning loss, plays an important role in cross-graph EPG training.
+Source code can be found in our supplementary material (with DP implementation and test files) and at https://github.com/Cahemgco/EPG\_code.

+\item For graphs with exits, we provide a heuristic approach based on bipartite graph matching as an effective substitute for an exact equilibrium oracle.
+Directly utilizing this heuristic and approximate equilibrium oracle, we verify that the EPG framework still guarantees a strong zero-shot performance that matches or outperforms the fine-tuned results from the state-of-the-art methods like Grasper \cite{li2024grasper}.